MattRoger/DarkRoom/README.md

-# DarkRoom
+# DarkRoom :film_strip:
 Dark Room service webpage

 ## Why This Project?
-I had an idea for a landing page to turn a negative image into a positive for a friends dark room business.
+I had an idea for a landing page to turn a negative image into a positive for a friends dark room business. :bulb:

 ## Build Status
-All That needs to be done is personalize the content and add verification to the contact form.
+All That needs to be done is personalize the content and add verification to the contact form. :heavy_check_mark:

 ## Code style
 HTML, CSS, JavaScript

+## Tech/framework used
+ * Bootstrap
+ * Adobe Photoshop

+## Features
+An intro where and image fades from a negative to a positive using the .fadeOut fucntion and CSS Positioning 	:fire:

-## How I made it!
+## How I made it! :man_mechanic:

 ### Step 1
 * Inverted my image in photoshop and then made an adjustment to the middle tones.
 I chose this way becuase it had more controll that the css filter:invert(100%).
 However if you wish to replicate this effect, then give it a try!